 1. Most popular size starting in the 1980's

 2. Easy to find and purchase.
-These machines are floating around everywhere and just about anyone with $2500 & a trailer can start a gutter business with one.
-YIKES!!!
+These machines are floating around everywhere and just about anyone with $2500 & a trailer can start a gutter business with.
+So this attracts people with part time jobs.
+But this doesn't translate to future reliability.
+So we urge our customers to do a little research on what there getting on don't just shop price.

 Anyone?
 Yes that's right.
 We find new gutter companies coming and going all year and every year.
 With such cheap way to get started it attracts people from everywhere.
 What does this mean to you?
 Most likely it means you could be hiring a company that is using outdated machinery, unskilled installers and often times someone who won't be around next year.